ghc-proposals/ghc-proposals/README.rst

    author for review (label: `Needs revision <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`_), or accepts it (label: `Accepted <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Accepted%22>`_).

-   Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.
-Moreover the GHC maintainers may decline to accept (or revert) an implementation pending revisions to the proposal, if there turn out to be significant gaps in the specification, unforeseen interactions with existing features, or unexpected breaking changes not covered by the backwards compatibility assessment.
+   Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, conforms to the specification and does not complicate the code-base too much.
+However, the GHC maintainers may reject an implementation if there turn out to be significant gaps in the specification, unforeseen interactions with existing features, or unexpected breaking changes not covered by the backwards compatibility assessment.
+In this case the proposal should be revised.

    `≡ List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals>`_ •
    `≡ List of proposals being revised <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`_ •